 In the presence of Cu(I) halides, reacts with Grignard and organolithium reagents to give t-butyl ketones: Tetrahedron Lett., 829 (1971).

 Activates heteroaromatic amines to ring-lithiation.
 For example: Synthesis, 670 (1986):

 Moon, S. Y.; Jung, S. H.; Kim, U. B.; Kim, W. S. Synthesis of ketones via organolithium addition to acid chlorides using continuous flow chemistry.
 RSC Adv.
 2015, 5 (97), 79385-79390.

 Frömmel, J.; Šebela, M.; Demo, G.; Lenobel, R.; Pospíšil, T.; Soural, M.; Kopečný, D. N-acyl-µ-aminoaldehydes are efficient substrates of plant aminoaldehyde dehydrogenases.
 Amino Acids 2015, 47 (1), 175-187.

 Highly flammable liquid and vapour.
+May be corrosive to metals.
 Harmful if swallowed.
+Causes severe skin burns and eye damage.
 Fatal if inhaled.
-Causes severe skin burns and eye damage.
-Causes serious eye damage.